Swartz Foundation

 What They Don't Fund

 The foundation does not publicly disclose specific exclusions, but operates exclusively within the Jewish philanthropic sector.
-Organizations outside Jewish causes or those not aligned with the foundation's Israel-related priorities are unlikely to receive funding.
+Organisations outside Jewish causes or those not aligned with the foundation's Israel-related priorities are unlikely to receive funding.

 Governance and Leadership